 (Pictures taken at the St. Mary’s Patronal Festival service in September 2017, which was the farewell service for Revd Jonah Watts.
-Also some pictures of the maze, run by St Mary’s church at the Graze festival in August 2017.)
+Also some pictures of the maze, run by St Mary’s church at the Graze festival in August 2017 and the church fete in September.)

 St Mary’s seeks to be a living Christian presence at the heart of the community, providing a vibrant place of worship, spiritual hope and peace, where God’s love can be shared with all.